syncfusion-content/windowsforms-docs/WindowsForms/AddSyncfusionControls/addsyncfusioncontrols.md

 ## Through Drag and Drop

-The following steps will help you to add required Essential Windows Forms control, for example: DockingManager.
+The following steps helps to add required Essential Windows Forms control, for example: DockingManager.

 1) Create a Windows Forms project in Visual Studio.<br/><br/>
 2) Find DockingManager control by typing the name of the DockingManager in the search box.<br/><br/>